Hibari-K/bigint_mul_avx512f_asm/README.md

 Multiply with AVX-512F in inline assembly

 ## NOTE
 This repository is _BETA_ version of bigint_mul_avx512f.
 Thus these programs are not so efficient.
+"mul_kernel.c" is a multiplication kernel written in inline assembly.

 ## Dependencies
 - The processors that can execute AVX-512F instructions